sanjay-murmu-au9/interviewPreparation-2025/README.md

 2. Readable
 3. Duplix
 4. Transform

+# What is Spawn and fork
+both are used for child processess but they serve differnent purpose;
+Spawn:- is a command used for run system command does, which will run on its own process;
+Fork: Its a special instance of Spawn, it run a fresh instance of v8 engine,where once can create multiple worker node in the same node code;
+Mostly used for creating worker pool;

  3. What is closure?
     :-A closure is a func that remember the variable from its outer scope, event after the outer func has finished executing.